Ambrosius Ehinger

-Upon his return, Ehinger, with 40 horse and 130 foot soldiers and an uncounted number of allied indigenous fighters, set off from Coro on September 1, 1531, on his second expedition to the alleged gold country to the west.
+Upon his return, Ehinger, with 40 horse and 170 foot soldiers and an innumerable number of allied indigenous fighters, set off from Coro in June 1531, on his second expedition to the alleged gold country to the west.
 They crossed the Oca mountains, came over to Valledupar, along the Cesar River, and finally to the Zapatosa marsh.
 There the expedition rested about three months, then continued south, where they met fierce resistance from the indigenous tribes.
 They turned east, along the Lebrija River.
 During this expedition they were forced to eat their horses and dogs, and lost most of their indigenous allies, many dying from the cold as they crossed the mountains.
-As they made their way home, they were attacked by the Chitareros on May 27, 1533.
+As they made their way home, they were attacked by the Chitareros on 27 May 1533.
 Ehinger and Captain Esteban Martín fled into a low-lying ravine, where they were pinned down by Indians shooting arrows.
 Ehinger received a poisoned arrow in the neck.
-Despite the attentions of Augustine father Vicente de Requejada, Ehinger died on May 31, 1533, and was buried under a tree.
+Despite the attentions of Augustine's father Vicente de Requejada, Ehinger died on 31 May 1533, and was buried under a tree.
 The expedition returned without him to Coro.

 In the framework of the Celebration of the 492 years of the founding of Maracaibo, the funeral remains and cenotaphs of Ambrosio Alfinger, which were in the municipality of Chinácota, department of the north of Santander of the Republic of Colombia and were transferred to be buried at El Cuadrado Grafen von Luxburg Fursten zu Carolath-Beuthen und Prinzen von Schoenaich-Carolath Cemetery, the short name El Cuadrado Luxburg-Carolath in Maracaibo, Zulia State of the Bolivarian Republic of Venezuela.
 The transfer was executed under the name of "OUR DECEASED LIVE-AMBROCIO ALFINGER".
 This project was carried out jointly by the Colombian Catholic Church and the Grafen von Luxburg Fursten zu Carolath-Beuthen und Prinzen von Schoenaich-Carolath Foundation.